Visa policy of Australia

-Visitor visa policy map
+Visa policy map

 History

 Visa formats in Australia have changed over the years.
 Australia was possibly one of the first countries to replace ink-based stamps with more secure stick-on labels in the 1970s.

 In 1987, the then-Department of Immigration and Ethnic Affairs initiated a scheme which saw the utilization of computers to process visitor visa applications in overseas Australian missions for the first time.

 In 1990, a second generation of the Immigration Records and Information System (IRIS II) was introduced as a replacement of the original 1987 scheme.
 At the time, IRIS II was the most advanced visa processing system in the world, simplifying immigration clearance processes at airports and enabling across-the-counter visa issue at the Australian diplomatic missions.

 In 1996, the Electronic Travel Authority system (ETA) was launched.
 The system allows visas to be issued electronically and linked to the applicant's passport, eliminating paper application forms.
 Australia was the first country in the world to launch electronic visas.

 Australia officially ceased the issuance of visa stickers on 1 September 2015, and all visas are issued and recorded electronically.

 From July 2017, the use of outgoing departure cards ceased.
 Passengers were previously required to complete paper declarations upon departing Australia.
 Instead, the same information is now sourced automatically through electronic systems.

+By the end of 2017, all wet-ink passport stamping had ceased as a matter of course at the primary line for arrivals and departures at staffed counters.
+Evidence of travel stamps can still be requested at a secondary staffed counter typically immediately after the primary line (including if you have used SmartGate for automated passport processing).

 Physical arrival cards were replaced with a Digital Passenger Declaration mobile phone app in February 2022.
 In July 2022 physical paper cards were brought back and the app was scrapped due to poor user experience and difficulties it created for the travellers who were unable to use a suitable electronic device.